Ferhan Hasani: 2014–15 season

 After a successful pre-season, in which he scored against Liverpool, Hasani succumbed to injury missing out on the beginning of the season.

 On 7 December, Hasani returned and Brøndby defeated Silkeborg IF 1–0.
 Hasani scored the goal on what was the 50th anniversary of Brøndby.
 Ferhan had a successful season with Brøndby reaching third in the Superliga.

 Return to Shkëndija

-After completing his two-year contract at Brøndby, Hasani's agent Fali Ramadani and Brøndby could not agree on a new deal resulting in Hasani leaving during the summer transfer period.
-A fan favourite, Brøndby fans had been writing for weeks for Hasani to extend his contract.
-Ferhan was given flowers by Brøndby when they hosted Esbjerg in the final round of the Danish season.

-Hasani agreed a three-year deal with Shkëndija.
-Hasani joined the squad heading into the Europa League fixtures against Aberdeen.

 In the 2017–18 season, Ferhan led Shkëndija to winning the league and cup.
 He scored 22 goals in 27 matches and made 15 assists.
 With his contract over and achieve all trophies in the league, it is suspected that Ferhan will leave, with interest from Galatasaray.

 Al-Ra'ed

 On 17 August 2018, Hasani agreed to terms with Saudi Arabian side Al-Ra'ed.

 HJK

 On 18 October 2019, HJK announced the signing of Hasani on a one-year contract.

 Partizani Tirana

 On 26 January 2021, he signed for FK Partizani.